yllibed/Zigbee2MqttAssistant/README.md

 # Requirements
 * You need a running installation of `Zigbee2Mqtt` v1.5.0+
-  * Developped & tested with Zigbee2Mqtt v1.5.1
+  * Also tested on v1.6.0
+  * Should work with next _herdsman_ version too
 * Simple MQTT connection with username/password (TLS supported)
   * Client certificates not supported yet - open an issue if your need it.
 * Zigbee2Mqtt required settings: